Last Updated on February 25, 2021

 The Miniature Australian Labradoodle is only slightly shorter at 14 to 16 ins in height.
 The Minature’s weight averages between 15 and 25 lbs.

-Because they are so far down in generations, the Australian Labradoodle’s physical attributes are more consistent and predictable.
-All puppies in every litter will be recognizable as an Australian Labradoodle.
+Because they are so far down in generations, the Australian Labradoodle’s physical attributes are more consistent and predictable – including their coat type.
+Every Labradoodle puppy in every litter will be recognizable as an Australian Labradoodle.
 It’s rare for them to look exactly like one of the six parent breeds.

-However, a Labradoodle may look like a poorly-bred Labrador Retriever or Poodle.
+However, a Labradoodle (either American Labradoodle, Early Generation Labradoodle etc) may look like a poorly-bred Labrador Retriever or Poodle.
 Early Generation Labradoodles may shed their coats if they have straight hair like the parent Labrador, so Wally Cocker was lucky with the dog he bred for his customer in Hawaii.
 Since the Australian Labradoodle is several generations away from the shedding Lab, their coats have developed over the years so that they are truly and consistently hypoallergenic.

 Both the Labradoodle and Australian Labradoodle come in a wide variety of colors and patterns.
 The solid colors range from black and white to “designer” colors like apricot and lavender.
 Parti Doodles have blotches of one color on white, and phantom-colored dogs have a second color above the eyes, on the chest and chin, around the muzzle, and on all four legs and feet.